 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

-You’ll find tips in other posts on how to find cheap flights to London, things to do in London with kids and the best London tours, so I want to jump into other ways to save money in London while you’re here.
+You’ll find tips in other posts on things to do in London with kids and the best London tours, so I want to jump into other ways to save money in London while you’re here.

 Before you keep reading, I just wanted to make sure you know about my expert 7-day London itinerary that includes all of the iconic attractions plus off-the-beaten path activities and restaurants, as well as step-by-step walking and public transportation directions!